 My TextBlade journey has turned out to be very inexpensive and very ‘green’ indeed.
 If it had really existed when it was first launched, I think I would have bought one.
 By now, the novelty would have worn off, and indeed the product might even have worn out… and even if it still worked just fine, the industrial design of the TextBlade is starting to look just a little bit long in the tooth, now.
 But instead of being a disillusioned customer, I still have my $99, no resources have been wasted (other than whatever is consumed in web browsing) and I’ve reached an endpoint where I no longer feel that I lack a little keyboard.

 TextBlade customers have been remarkably patient, considering.
 Their good-natured humour at each delay has been kinder than the manufacturer really deserves at this point.
-Even the Twitter bot called @Failtools that sends out a regular ‘status update’ in the style of WayTools’ own news bulletins has a certain bitter humour about it – and delivers a salutary lesson on the subject of public relations in the Internet era.
+Even the Twitter bot called @Failtools that sent out a regular ‘status update’ in the style of WayTools’ own news bulletins (now suspended by Twitter, sadly) had a certain bitter humour about it – and delivered a salutary lesson on the subject of public relations in the Internet era.

 Some good things are worth waiting for, without a doubt.
 Glowforge comes to mind: a desktop laser cutter/engraver that’s been delayed more than once.
 Consider me very interested, but not enough to actually bankroll the development process.
 Sometimes, the expectation is simply greater than the reality.
 That’s a consequence of the science that we call marketing, but perhaps virtual products that never arrive offer a new form of gratification, where you get all the excitement and expectation, and never face the disappointment that comes with actual ownership.